sophon-org/zksync-sso-clave-contracts/docs/verdaccio.md

 either in your global configuration for NPM registry URL, a project's `.npmrc` or a `package.json` `publishConfig` might be pointing to the Verdaccio URL.
 Without Verdaccio running it will not proxy to the official NPM registry.

+This monorepo project is setup with Verdaccio through NX.
+It has its own configuration defined within `.verdaccio/config.yml`.